Alexandria VA DUI Lawyer

 Virginia’s Alcohol Safety Action Program (ASAP)

-A second-time offender’s chances to be obligated to complete an ASAP (Virginia’s Alcohol Safety Action) program are high.
-In some cases, it may apply to first-time offenders.
-Always search for a mold removal company in California that is as reliable as emergency mold solutions.
 The program aims to teach a DUI offender the dangers of abusing substances and driving under the influence.
-If you fail to complete the program, you will have violated your probation terms; and, as such, may end up facing additional fines, jail terms, and license suspension.
+If you fail to complete the program, you will have violated your probation terms and, as such, may end up facing additional fines, jail terms, and license suspension.

 Call us today to get a FREE CONSULTATION at David Deane Law Firm.